Corey Fisher: Professional career

-In July 2011, he signed a one-year contract with Antalya BB in Turkey.
+On July 15, 2011, Fisher signed a one-year contract with Antalya BB in Turkey.

 After one season in Turkey, Fisher signed in August 2012 for Spanish team Joventut Badalona.

 On July 6, 2013, Fisher signed with Enisey Krasnoyarsk of Russia for the 2013–14 season.

 After a season in China with Fujian Sturgeons, Fisher signed with KK Cibona in Croatia on July 28, 2015.
 He was released from Cibona in October 2015.
 On October 30, 2015, he signed with Guaros de Lara of the Venezuelan Liga Profesional de Baloncesto.

 On September 1, 2016, Fisher signed with Lietuvos rytas Vilnius of the Lithuanian Basketball League.
 On May 24, 2017, it was reported that Fisher along with other American-born teammates Clevin Hannah and Taylor Brown were partying and consuming alcohol in Vilnius nightclubs right after losing the Game 3 of the LKL Playoffs on May 20.
 All of them were denying the fact but the incontestable pictures were published, which shattered all the doubts.
 The semi-final game was crucial as following it the series moved to Panevėžys, where Rytas lost the game and the series 1–3, resulting in second shocking fiasco during the same season for the club.
 On the same May 24, all three players were suspended from the team.
 On May 25, head coach Rimas Kurtinaitis said that it was not the first time when all three players were behaving unprofessionally and that they were ignoring previous warnings.
 Some witnesses noted that Taylor Brown previously was also consuming drugs.